add2cal/docs/src/recipes/event-website.md

 * You need to create your event (obvious).
 * This event needs to be linked to a style (at the event setting).
-* This style needs to be linked to a landingpage template (at the style's settings).
+* This event also needs to be linked to a landingpage template (at the event setting).
 * With the enterprise plan, you can also use your own domain, which should be set up at this point in time.

 ## ✨ Customization